Table of Contents

 5. Six Feet Under (2001-2005)

-Another HBO series which wasn’t exactly lacking in awards love at the time of its initial run, I’m nevertheless surprised at the number of people who haven’t seen this beyond excellent drama/dark comedy show about the lives (and frequent deaths) of a family who owns an LA-based funeral home, and the people in their orbit.
+Another HBO series that wasn’t exactly lacking in awards love at the time of its initial run, I’m nevertheless surprised at the number of people who haven’t seen this beyond excellent drama/dark comedy show about the lives (and frequent deaths) of a family who owns an LA-based funeral home, and the people in their orbit.

 Endlessly creative, insightful, and entertaining, this poignant show is well worth watching in its entirety, Overall, it makes for an intensely satisfying journey that few other shows can only ever hope to live up to.
-It also has what many. myself included, consider to be one of the best final episodes in TV history.
+It also has what many, myself included, consider to be one of the best final episodes in TV history.

 4. Les Revenants (2012-2015)